materialscloud-org/learn-fireside-hubbard/README.md

 # Using the Quantum Mobile Virtual Machine

 See the [Instructions.pdf](https://github.com/materialscloud-org/learn-fireside-hubbard/blob/main/Instructions.pdf) on how to setup the Quantum Mobile on your computer.
+(Note: the hyperlinks in the file [Instructions.pdf](https://github.com/materialscloud-org/learn-fireside-hubbard/blob/main/Instructions.pdf) work only when you download this file and open it on your computer.)

 # Exercises